samuel-rosa/spsann-doc/ppl.md

 computationally intensive and requires a minimum previous knowledge about the form of the variogram model.

-Practical implementation of the Bayesian methods mentioned above is unrealistic if the sample configuration needs to be optimized for more than a couple of spatial variables.
-Also, due to several reasons, we usually are unable to specify the variogram model and the respective ranges of possible parameters.
+Practical implementation of the Bayesian methods mentioned above is difficult if the sample configuration needs to be optimized for more than a couple of spatial variables.
+Also, due to several reasons, we usually are unable or uncomfortable to specify the variogram model and the respective ranges of possible parameters.
 As such, we propose a new method that avoids complicated and time-consuming calculations.
-The optimization of the sample configuration relies on the main assumption that we are completely ignorant about the spatial variation of the environmental variable.
+The optimization of the sample configuration relies on the main assumption that we are completely ignorant about the spatial variation of the spatial variables.

-# Relevant spatial scales
+# Relevant pairwise distances

-Sampling to identify the variogram model and estimate its parameters should concentrate on the relevant pair-wise distances, that is, the relevant spatial scales on which environmental variables vary (Lark2011).
-MuellerEtAl1999 observed that the distribution of pair-wise distances of the best sample configurations had a mode close to the range parameter of the variogram model.
-Lark2002 showed that when the range of spatial dependency is short, the resulting distribution of pair-wise distances is bimodal, with the first mode close to zero distance units, and the second mode at about half the maximum distance across the spatial domain.
+Sampling to identify the variogram model and estimate its parameters should concentrate on the relevant pairwise distances.
+MuellerEtAl1999 observed that the distribution of pairwise distances of the best sample configurations had a mode close to the range parameter of the variogram model.
+Lark2002 showed that when the range of spatial dependency is short, the resulting distribution of pairwise distances is bimodal, with the first mode close to zero distance units, and the second mode at about half the maximum distance across the spatial domain.

-The extensive literature on sampling for variogram estimation, including the studies cited above, provides the basis for the definition of a few rules-of-thumb.
+The literature on sampling for variogram estimation, including the studies cited above, provides the basis for the definition of a few rules-of-thumb.
 In general, if we know that a significant part of the variation is structured at short distances, then several clusters of sample points should be placed throughout the spatial domain.
-The size of the clusters, i.e. the number of sample points in each cluster, depends on the degree of spatial dependence of the environmental variable.
+The size of the clusters, i.e. the number of sample points in each cluster, depends on the degree of autocorrelation of the spatial variable.
 With smaller spatial dependency, the sample points should be assigned to a few large clusters to obtain a reliable estimate of the nugget variance.
 Smaller clusters can be used when the degree of spatial dependency is larger.
-This will yield a more homogeneous coverage of the spatial domain, although this is not necessary for variogram estimation if we assume a constant mean and variance.
+This will yield a more homogeneous coverage of the spatial domain, although this is not necessary for variogram estimation if we assume a constant spatial mean and variance.
 If both the degree and range of spatial dependency are large, then sample points can be spread throughout the spatial domain, but retaining a few clusters to estimate the nugget variance.

 ## A conservative solution

-How do we concentrate on the relevant spatial scales if we are completely ignorant about the spatial variation of the environmental variable?
+How do we concentrate on the relevant pairwise distances if we are completely ignorant about the variation of the spatial variable?
 BreslerEtAl1982, Russo1984, and WarrickEtAl1987 proposed the use of a general purpose, *conservative solution*.
-According to WarrickEtAl1987, the location of the sample points should be determined as to match a uniform frequency distribution of pair-wise distances.
+According to WarrickEtAl1987, the location of the sample points should be determined as to match a uniform frequency distribution of pairwise distances.
 In other words, to cover uniformly the variogram space.
 Being a conservative solution, it was implicitly sub-optimal for a given variogram model (MuellerEtAl1999; Lark2002), but expected to be globally optimal for an infinite set of unknown variogram models.

-At first, the idea of having a uniform distribution of pair-wise distances seems to be appropriate, specially when the number of affordable sample points is small.
-Conservative solutions are usually chosen when the amount of resources available is limited.
-The same logic is used to optimize sample configurations to select between a linear and a non-linear structure to model the deterministic part of the spatial variation of an environmental variable.
-We sample uniformly along the marginal distribution of each environmental covariate (MinasnyEtAl2006b).
+At first, the idea of having a uniform distribution of pairwise distances seems to be appropriate, specially when the number of affordable sample points is small.
+Conservative solutions are usually chosen when the resources available are limited.
+The same logic is used to optimize sample configurations to select between a linear and a non-linear structure to model the deterministic part of the spatial variation of a spatial variable.
+We sample uniformly along the marginal distribution of each spatial covariate (MinasnyEtAl2006b).

 ### Critiques and solutions